aircss/aircss.github.io/content/layout/flexbox.rst

 Flexbox
 #######

+:icon: layout-line.svg
+:summary: Flexboxes are first-class citizens in aircss to build advanced
+    layouts.

 Flexboxes are first-class citizens in aircss to build advanced layouts.
 Their use is made simple through an expressive set of dedicated classes to configure the containers and their child items.

 Create a container
 ==================